-Tradition says that your groom shouldn’t see you for the first time on your wedding day until the moment you are holding onto your dad’s arm walking down the aisle.
-But, I am a fan of “you do you, boo!” whether that means waiting until the aisle or having a first look with your groom before the ceremony.
+Tradition says that your partner shouldn’t see you for the first time on your wedding day until the moment you are walking down the aisle.
+I am a fan of “you do you, boo!” whether that means waiting until the aisle or having a private first look with your partner before the ceremony.

-“Should we do a first look?” is a big question popping up in every bride and groom’s head while planning their wedding.
+“Should we do a first look?” is a big question popping up in every engaged person’s head while planning their wedding.
 Some photographers strongly push for first looks, but I am a total believer in doing what’s right for you and your relationship.
-And I will be the first to admit that I was adamant about not doing a first look when my hubby, Ben, and I got married.
+I will be the first to admit that I was adamant about not doing a first look when my partner, Ben, and I got married.
 So, if you are not sold either way yet, here are some pros and cons of having a first look on your wedding day to help you decide.

 PRO: Calm your nerves about the ceremony.

 Some couples don’t like the spotlight to be on them.
 The thought of standing in front of a crowd of people makes them nervous.
-Having a few moments for a private first look with you and your groom before the ceremony will give you two the time you need to connect, reassure each other and remind you both that this is the right decision.
-That way when the time comes for your ceremony, you have already seen your man and can feel confident walking down that aisle in front of all those people.
+Having a few moments for a private first look with you and your partner before the ceremony will give you two the time you need to connect, reassure each other and remind you both that this is the right decision.
+That way when the time comes for your ceremony, you have already seen your partner and can feel confident walking down that aisle in front of all those people.

 CON: You just want to stick with tradition.